bowman2001/hugo-mod-katex/exampleSite/content/_index.md

 {{< katex >}}X_n + Y_n = Z_n\quad X_n,Y_n,Z_n\in\mathbf{R}{{< /katex >}}.

 ### Block
-All examples are looking good, whether we can grasp their meaning or not:
+All examples are looking good, whether we can grasp their meaning or not.
+The layout of the one I don’t understand is the most impressive one:

 ```katex
 \begin{equation}